DETAILED ACTION

 a steering system comprising a wheel steering angle actuator (5, Fig. 1);

-a vehicle sensor system configured for driving situation recognition (vehicle sensors implied/inherent in vehicle being stopped and no steering input at col. 3 lines 2-7 and col. 4 lines 25-29); and
+a vehicle sensor system configured to identify a predefined driving situation (vehicle sensors implied/inherent in vehicle being stopped and no steering input at col. 3 lines 2-7 and col. 4 lines 25-29), the predefined driving situation being associated with a planned power consumption by the at least one wheel steering actuator (implied/inherent in vehicle being stopped and no steering input at col. 4 lines 25-29); and

 NAKATA teaches a steering system comprising at least two wheel steering angle actuators configured to change a respective wheel steering angle of the plurality of vehicle wheels on an individual wheel basis (34, 0030 lines 2-5, Fig. 2).